archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 $$ a \lor \neg a $$

 Interestingly, the problem of determining if some statement is not a tautology can be easily reduced into the Boolean Satisfiability Problem.

 Since a tautology always yields `True`, negating a tautology would give us a statement that always yields `False`, and that, my friend, is an unsatisfiable statement.
 The problem of determining if some statement, V, is not a tautology is thus equivalent to the problem of determining if the negation of the statement, V, is satisfiable.
 And that means the "Not-Tautology problem" is also in NP.

 On the other hand, the Boolean Unsatisfiability Problem is in what's known as <b>co-NP</b>, and so is the problem of determining if a statement is a tautology.

-**co-NP** can be thought of as the set of problems whose non-solution can be verified efficiently.
+**co-NP** can be thought of as the set of problems whose non-solution can be verified efficiently using a Non-Deterministic Turing Machine.
 At the moment "NP = co-NP?" remains an open question.

 >Formally, a co-NP problem is a language<sup>*</sup> over some alphabet Σ, for which there exists Non-Deterministic Turing Machine that would output 0 in polynomial time, after taking in any string from the language as input.
 >
 >Note that that is different from a definition of a NP problem, a language<sup>*</sup> for which there exists exists Non-Deterministic Turing Machine that would output 1 in polynomial time, after taking in any string from the language as input.
 >
 > \* : If you are confused by the usage of the word "language", read {1} (in the *block of Grey Text*) in 0th minute: Introduction.
 >
 > All problems in P are in (NP $\cap$ co-NP).
 Among other known problems in (NP $\cap$ co-NP) is the prime factorization problem.
 >

 <p class="text-center"> ● ● ● </p>

 From the 2nd minute on we'd be

 1. using the word **formula** (instead of "statement") [For the reason, see <sup>{1}</sup> in 1st minute: What is the Boolean Satisfiability Problem? if you haven't]